sahindra/xplore/README.md

 # xplore

-this package is to explore variable in a dataset
+this package is to explore variable in a dataset.

+this custom package was built as for requirement of Advanced Machine Learning Application AT 1

 ## Installation